 2. Nike Run Club

 I'm not much of a runner, but when I do have the itch or desire to try to get into it, Nike Run Club is my constant partner and friend along the way.
-NRC is one of the best running apps I could find — it's free, it lets me track my stats, gamify my attempts at running, and compete with other people via leaderboards.
+NRC is one of the best running apps for Android I could find — it's free, it lets me track my stats, gamify my attempts at running, and compete with other people via leaderboards.

 There's Wear OS support, audio-guided runs with Nike coaches, and challenges to keep you entertained and interested.
 It's really a dope app and one I think every runner should have.
 Even with all of the things that it does, Nike Run Club is totally free.